Danny-Flames/MarketPeak_Ecommerce/README.md

 I had to remove previously existing files and folders in that directorty: sudo rm -rf /var/www/html/*

-Then i had to copy all the file from the MarketPeak-Ecommerce directory into it: sudo cp -r ~/MarketPeak Ecommerce/* /var/www/html
+Then i had to copy all the file from the MarketPeak_Ecommerce directory into it: sudo cp -r ~/MarketPeak_Ecommerce/* /var/www/html

 I had to reload the apache2 service: sudo systemctl reload apache2